korshunad/frontendForBeginners/README.md

 1.  **Install packages using npm**

-    Generally the packages are installed using following notation:
+    Generally, the packages are installed using the following notation:

     ```sh
     # development dependencies